Emission Control Areas (ECAs)

 3. The delivery of which is on or after March 1, 2030.

 For sulfur oxides (SOₓ) and particulate matter (PM), ships operating in the area will be required to use fuel oil with a sulfur content not exceeding 0.10% by mass.
-This requirement is expected to enter into force with a one-year grace period in 2028, in line with regulation 14.6 of MARPOL Annex VI.
+This requirement will be fully enforced starting September 1, 2028, following a one-year grace period, in line with regulation 14.6 of MARPOL Annex VI.

 Regarding nitrogen oxides (NOₓ), the marine diesel engines with a power output of more than 130 kW installed on ships operating in these areas, must comply with IMO Tier III emission limit.
 This requirement applies to: